How do you search for a text in Vim?

 Press the / key, type your search text and press enter.
 This is just like the less command.

 But this method of finding text doesn't allow you to replace the found result.

 Let me share how you can find and replace in Vim.

 The above command will run a case-insensitive search to find all the occurrences of your search term (foo) with the new term (bar).
 With the flag c, it asks to confirm before replacing any substitution.

-Let me go in detail and explain things a more clearly.
+Let me go into detail and explain things more clearly.

 Using the substitute command to find and replace text in Vim